micahchiang/phpLoginRegDemo/readme.rst

-Login Registration Demon using the Codeigniter Framework and a SQL database.
+Login Registration demo using the Codeigniter Framework and a SQL database.